Commitment to Privacy

 We keep our Privacy Notice under regular review and we will place any updates on this web page.
-We advise you to review this page regularly to stay informed and to make sure that you are happy with any changes.
+We advise you to review this page regularly to stay informed.
 If we make material changes to this Notice we will notify our registered users by email or through posting a notification when you log into our Services or when you open our mobile application.
-This Privacy Notice was last updated on 16 April 2021 and is published in accordance with the requirements of the General Data Protection Regulation (EU) 2016/679 (“GDPR“).
+This Privacy Notice was last updated on 25th February 2022 and is published in accordance with the requirements of the General Data Protection Regulation (EU) 2016/679 (“GDPR“).

 Changes to your personal data

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 Our Services may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our Services, we encourage you to read the Privacy Notice of every website you visit.